-4.12 Employees
+5.12 Employees

-As at March 31, 2019, TAG Oil directly employed 26 full-time employees.
+As at March 31, 2020, TAG Oil directly employed 6 full-time employees.
 TAG Oil also employed various consultants.

-4.13 Foreign Operations
+5.13 Foreign Operations

 TAG Oil is dependent on its foreign operations as it is an oil and gas acquisition, exploration, development and production company, incorporated in British Columbia, Canada, with all of its interests in hydrocarbon development and exploration prospects currently being in New Zealand and Australia.
-All of TAG Oil's current property holdings, with the exception of the Cheal Oil and Gas Field and the Sidewinder Permit, are in the grass roots or primary exploration stage.
+All of TAG Oil's current property holdings, are in the grass roots or primary exploration stage.
 TAG Oil believes it has sufficient working capital and revenue to fund its foreign operations and meet all commitments for the foreseeable future.

-4.14 Risk Factors
+5.14 Risk Factors